antomanc/antomanc/README.md

 # 💻 Software Developer

 I'm an Italian software developer who loves coding for the web, mobile, backend, with some experience with DevOps and AI.
-I daily run Arch Linux with Hyprland as my window manager because it's clearly the best window manager out there.

 I run a self-hosted homelab and I run a personal blog:
 🌐 [dev.antomanc.com](https://dev.antomanc.com)